newren/git-filter-repo/README.md

 # How do I install it?

-git-filter-repo is a single-file python script, which was done to make installation for basic use on many systems trivial: just place the script into your $PATH.
+`git-filter-repo` is a single-file python script, which was done to make installation for basic use on many systems trivial: just place that file into your $PATH.

 See [INSTALL.md](INSTALL.md) for things beyond basic usage or special cases.
-The more involved instructions are only needed if you
+The more involved instructions are only needed if one of the following apply:

+  * you do not find the above comment about trivial installation intuitively obvious
-  * are working with a python3 executable named something other than "python3"
+  * you are working with a python3 executable named something other than "python3"
-  * want to install documentation (beyond the builtin docs shown with -h)
+  * you want to install documentation (beyond the builtin docs shown with -h)
-  * want to run some of the [contrib](contrib/filter-repo-demos/) examples
+  * you want to run some of the [contrib](contrib/filter-repo-demos/) examples
-  * want to create your own python filtering scripts using filter-repo as a module/library
+  * you want to create your own python filtering scripts using filter-repo as a module/library

 # How do I use it?